 \subsubsection{The transition to extremely dust-poor stellar populations}

-The key result of this paper, highlighted in Fig. \ref{fig:beta-versus-redshift}, is that by ${z\simeq11}$ the average UV continuum slope of the galaxy population at ${-21.5 < M_{\mathrm{UV}} < -17.5}$\footnote{Assuming the fixed faint-end slope UV LF fit of \citet{mcleod2023} this range corresponds to $0.05-1.8 \, \mathrm{L_{\star}}$.
-The average absolute UV magnitude of our sample at $z\simeq11$ ($M_{\mathrm{UV}}=-19.1$) corresponds to $0.2 \, \mathrm{L_{\star}}$.} is consistent with the `dust-free' limit expected from standard stellar population models and nebular physics.
-As we discuss in more detail in Section \ref{subsec:dust_free_discussion}, this limit assumes a young, dust-free, stellar population surrounded by ionized gas such that the ionizing continuum escape fraction is 0 per cent and the strength of the nebular continuum emission is maximised.
-Under these assumptions, the bluest UV continuum slopes expected are $\beta \simeq -2.4$ to $-2.6$ \citep[e.g.][]{robertson2010, cullen2017, reddy2018}, a theoretical limit that appears to be validated by observations of dust-poor local star-forming galaxies \citep[e.g.][]{chisholm2022}.
-Any value bluer than this limit implies a non-zero escape fraction of ionizing photons.
-Crucially, since dust acts to redden $\beta$\footnote{$\Delta \beta = f \, A_{1600}$ where $0.5 < f < 1.0$ for standard dust attenuation curve assumptions \citep[e.g. Calzetti to SMC;][]{mclure2018}.}, this limit also implies that \emph{it is extremely difficult to obtain UV slopes of $\beta \lesssim -2.6$ in the presence of dust}.
-As can been seen in Fig. \ref{fig:beta-versus-redshift}, our results suggest that this limit is being reached by $z\simeq11$, implying that galaxies at this redshift are uniformly extremely dust-poor, and potentially dust-free.
+The key result of this paper, highlighted in Fig. \ref{fig:beta-versus-redshift}, is that by ${z\simeq11}$ the average UV continuum slope of the galaxy population with ${-21.5 < M_{\mathrm{UV}} < -17.5}$ is consistent with the dust-free limit expected from standard stellar population models and nebular physics.
+As we discuss in more detail in Section \ref{subsec:dust_free_discussion}, this limit assumes a young, dust-free, stellar population surrounded by ionised gas such that the ionising continuum escape fraction is 0 per cent and the strength of the nebular continuum emission is maximised.
+Under these assumptions, the bluest UV continuum slopes expected are $\beta \simeq -2.4$ to $-2.6$ \citep[e.g.][]{robertson2010, cullen2017, reddy2018}.
+This theoretical limit appears to be validated by observations of dust-poor local star-forming galaxies \citep[e.g.][]{chisholm2022}.
+Any value bluer than this limit implies a non-zero escape fraction of ionising photons.
+Crucially, since dust acts to redden $\beta$\footnote{$\Delta \beta = f \, A_{1600}$ where $0.5 < f < 1.0$ for standard dust attenuation curve assumptions \citep[e.g. Calzetti to SMC;][]{mclure2018}.}, this limit also implies that it is extremely difficult to obtain UV slopes of $\beta \lesssim -2.6$ in the presence of dust attenuation.
+As can be seen in Fig. \ref{fig:beta-versus-redshift}, our results suggest that this limit is reached by $z\simeq11$, implying that galaxies at this redshift are uniformly extremely dust-poor and essentially unattenuated.

 The rapid transition to extremely blue $\beta$ values at the highest redshifts in our sample is highlighted further in Fig. \ref{fig:beta_z_redshift_transition}.
 Considering the steep nature of the $\beta-z$ relation (Fig. \ref{fig:beta-versus-redshift}), we fitted a toy model to our wide-area \emph{JWST} sample with the following form: